Auditchain/AUDT-Token-/README.md

 Number of decimals:18.
 Maximum Initial Supply: 250,000,000.

 The new AUDT token contract allows a second contract to govern the automation of token minting, pause and lock functions.
-Secondary contracts trigger call functions to the new AUDT Contract.
+Secondary contract(s) trigger call functions to the new AUDT Contract.

 The New AUDT Contract features the ability for the owner(s) to add and authorize secondary contract(s) after deployment.